stitchdata/docs/_destinations/mysql/guides/mysql-setup.md

       In the following tabs are the instructions for creating a Stitch {{ destination.display_name }} database user and explanations for the permissions Stitch requires.

       {% include destinations/templates/destination-user-setup.html %}

+  - title: "Enable local data loading"
+    anchor: "enable-local-data-loading"
+    content: |
+      To allow Stitch to stream data from the cloud into your destination, you need to enable the `local_infile` parameter in MySQL.

+      1. Check if the feature is already enabled.
+You can:
+          - Look for the `local_infile` parameter in you `my.cnf` configuration file.
+          - Run the following command from the command line:
+              ```
+              show global variables like 'local_infile';
+              ```
+      1. If the feature is disabled, enable it.
+To do so, you can:
+          - Add the following line in `my.cnf`:
+              ```
+              local_infile=ON
+              ```
+          - Run the following command while logged in with your root user:
+              ```
+              set global local_infile=true
+              ```

+      For more information, see the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/load-data-local-security.html).

   - title: "Connect Stitch"
     anchor: "connect-stitch"